ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/13_Pipa_Tonupeka.md

 The bedding of the mussels has dried up.
 They are longing for water.
 What has happened here?
-It seems that they have been trampled..."
+It seems that they have been stepped on..."

 Saying this, she gathered up all of us,
 Placed us in butterbur leaves,